AmruhaAhmed/Alternate-Number_Coding-Joy/README.md

 In my blog posts on Coding Joy, I have mentioned two techniques to check whether the given number is alternate number or not.

-The deatils of the problem, the variables used and the dry run have been mentioned in the posts.
+The details of the problem, the variables used and the dry run have been mentioned in the posts.

 Post in C:
 https://codingjoy.netlify.app/alternatenumberclanguage.html